VHDL/pyVHDLModel/doc/LanguageModel/Enumerations.rst

 Enumerations
 ############

 The language model contains some enumerations to express a *kind* of a models entity.
+These are not enumerated types defined by VHDL itself, like `boolean`.

 .. rubric:: Table of Content